analythium/analythium.github.io/docs/shiny-server.md

 }
 ```

-The `output` object contains the state of the app, in our case the rendered plot.
+The `output` object contains the output objects, in our case the rendered plot.
+`input` and `output` together describe the state of the app.

 Further reading: